Bella Thorne Heats Up The Snowy Outdoors As She Poses In Black Lingerie

 "So excited to go see @simonourianmd1 for a crazy acne scar lazer," she wrote, adding, "U can't really see them but I can and in different lighting u can see them."

 Thorne has long been open about her ongoing struggles with acne, often taking to social media to show off her treatments and pointing out pictures where it is visible.
-Back in 2017, she took to Snapchat to show fans a chemical peel.
-As Teen Vogue reported at the time, the clip included some very raw images of Thorne’s skincare regimen.
+Back in 2017, she took to Snapchat to show fans a chemical peel she was undergoing.
+As Teen Vogue reported at the time, the clip included some very raw images of Thorne's skincare regimen.

 "These were giant patches of skin running from Bella's nose to her chin, and it got so extreme that she eventually grabbed a pair of scissors to snip off the peeling layers," the report said.